 As discussed throughout the Response Analysis of this opinion, we expect individuals are not likely to experience TTS or PTS, may experience masking, and may exhibit behavioral responses from project activities.
 Therefore, we expect ESA-listed whales and pinnipeds may experience stress responses due to the activities of this proposed action.
 If whales and pinnipeds are not displaced and remain in a stressful environment (i.e., within the ZOI pile driving activities), we expect the stress response will dissipate shortly after the cessation of pile driving.
-Similarly, if whales or pinnipeds are exposed to sounds from the DTH hammer, we expect a stress response will accompany a brief startle response.
-However, in any of the above scenarios, we do not expect significant or long-term harm to individuals from a stress response due to the temporary nature of the stressor.
+We do not expect significant or long-term harm to individuals from a stress response due to the temporary nature of the stressor.